-Author of Novels Celebrating the Female Journey
+Author of Novels Celebrating Women and the Arts

 Welcome!